 Mindful Ambassadors are a group of student volunteers, working in a program of the Counseling & Psych Services department of Campus Health.
-They receive ongoing training in select mindful practices and how to share them.
-Ambassadors go to various venues on campus to present brief Mindful Moments – classrooms, residences halls, “Greek” houses, campus clubs and organizations, and other campus programs, during which they are invited to present.
+They receive ongoing training in select mindful practices and how present these practices.
+Ambassadors go to various venues on campus to present brief Mindful Moments – classrooms, residences halls, sorority and fraternity houses, campus clubs and organizations, and other campus programs, during which they are invited to present.

 What is mindfulness?

 Mindfulness is the name for something that we all know about, and sometimes even do: paying attention.
 As a practice, mindfulness means something a little more.
 It means paying attention in a special way: a) consciously; b) without judgment; c) with relaxation.